thingsboard/thingsboard.github.io/docs/edge/install/windows.md

 This guide describes how to install ThingsBoard Edge on Ubuntu Server 18.04 LTS.
 The minimum system requirements match official [minimum requirements](https://help.ubuntu.com/lts/serverguide/preparing-to-install.html#system-requirements) for the OS.
-In small and medium installations ThingsBoard Edge can be installed **on the same** server with ThingsBoard.
+In small and medium installations Edge can be installed **on the same** server with ThingsBoard.

 ### Step 1.
 Install Java 8 (OpenJDK)